goodwid/joystick-fun/README.md

 the joystick library reads directly from `/dev/input/js0` so it's doubtful it works outside of Linux.
 YMMV.
 If you break it you get to keep both pieces.

-Plug in your USB joystick, run `node index.js`, move the joystick around, and watch the cursors move.
+Plug in your USB joystick, run `npm i ; node index.js`, move the joystick around, and watch the cursors move.

 <pre>
 Axis 0: [-----------------------------------------------------------------0-------------------------------------------------------]